Why Self Care

 I take my time in the morning.
 I sip on my coffee, jot down things in my journal, read a little with my youngest and let my kids do the rest!
 My older children quiz each other on their flash cards, work in their activity books and do a little reading while my youngest plays, colors or works in a workbook.

-Such a simple way to take care of yourself while starting your day!
+Such a simple way to take care of yourself while starting your busy day!

 Creating a Beauty Routine